Site icon Welcome To Infinity

 When building sentiment classifiers, it is important to evaluate their accuracy using various metrics.
 The most common evaluation metrics for sentiment classifiers are precision, recall, and F1 .

 Precision: This metric measures the proportion of correctly classified positive instances over the total number of instances classified as positive.
-A high precision score indicates that there are few false positives.
+A high precision score indicates that there are few positives.

 Recall: This metric measures the proportion of correctly classified positive instances over the total number of actual positive instances.
 A high recall score indicates that there are few false negatives.